 Well, that isn't hard.

-I mean what record would you have for Romney to show us that?
+What record would you have for Romney to show us that?

-So you know I'm not saying that because you're probably a Huckabee supporter.
+So, you know, I'm not saying that because I am.

-Well, to tell you the truth, I'd like to know more about Ron Paul because for I'm for as little government intervention as we can have.
+Well, to tell you the truth, I'd like to know more about Ron Paul because I'm for as little government intervention as we can have.

 Enough said.